 Swan Neck Handles convey a subtle refinement and gracefulness to furniture drawers.
 Unusual cone-shaped posts lend mid-century flair to these simple drawer pulls.
 Use on mid-century and modern furniture.

 Simple bail handle has curved bird-neck shape.
 Center of bail handle is somewhat-flat with a slight outward bow.
 Swan neck handles are held by two cone-shaped posts.
 These Swan Neck Handles are beautifully crafted of solid brass.
 Each has a living finish that will age over time.

 Boring: distance between center of mounting hole to center of adjacent mounting hole.

 If replacing handles: replacement-handle-boring must match actual boring measurement in drawer.

-- Overall Size reflects: width and height of handle at widest point.
-Ideally a balanced relationship between drawer handle and drawer is best.
+Overall Size: width and height of handle at widest point.

-- Mounting screws are used to attach many styles of drawer pulls and cabinet knobs.
-Screws are inserted from back of drawer, through mounting holes, into back of drawer pull or knob.
+Bail Handles are secured using 8-32 machine screws.
 Length supplied is determined by manufacturer.
 While supplied screw length is generally useful, occasionally a different size is required.
 Please let us know if you need a specific length.
 To determine the correct size: measure wood thickness and add 1/4".